aheald-quadball/us-quadball-rulebook/rulebook.md

 7.5.4.Inbounding procedure

 A. The inbounding procedure begins (during live play):
 i.
-For the quadball when the ball leaves the pitch boundary. ii.
+For the Quadball when the ball leaves the pitch boundary. ii.
 For dodgeballs when the inbounding beater leaves the pitch boundary (see 7.5.5 Determining the inbounding player)
 B. The inbounding player takes possession of the out-of-bounds ball and moves to the inbounding point.
 i.
-The inbounding point for the quadball is the approximate location where the quadball crossed the boundary line. ii.
+The inbounding point for the Quadball is the approximate location where the Quadball crossed the boundary line. ii.
 The inbounding point for a dodgeball is approximately at the closest point on the boundary line to the inbounding beater when they take possession of the out-of-bounds dodgeball. iii.The inbounding player is immune from being knocked out by live dodgeballs while out-of-bounds to inbound a ball.
 C. If play was stopped, the head referee shall restart play.